 Don’t Change Your Running Routine Too Much

 When the weather turns cold, it’s tempting to modify the successful training routine.
 This can be a mistake.
 What worked before will continue to work.
 If you are doing marathon training of course continue your yoga or stretching, just do it inside, preferably before and after your jaunt.

 Rather than shortening your workouts, search out better locations, especially for your weekend long runs.
 As mentioned above, trail running is excellent in cold weather because it cuts down on chilling wind.
 But there are other possibilities.
 The Weather Channel and other sites can give you detailed info on wind direction and strength.
 Plan in advance.
 It goes without saying that if you are training for a particular event, you want to match the environment as closely as possible.
 That includes the prevailing wind.

-Running in the cold weather does require a shift in technique but it does no mean abandoning your training plan.
+Running in the cold weather does require a shift in technique but it does not mean abandoning your training plan.
 It might help to pick a race goal to train for.
 Setting your sights can also set your outcome.